Yaveen123/Yaveen123/README.md

-- 👋 Hi, I’m @Yaveen123
+# 👋 Hi, I’m Yav!
-- 👀 I’m interested in stuff
-- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on scratch/python
+I'm a student learning Web development and python.
+I've also been learning UI/UX on Figma for nearly four years.